Back up and restore data

 The --format="table(name, database, state)" flag formats the output into a more readable format.
 To list only the backups from a specific location, use the --location flag:

-gcloud alpha firestore backups list \
+gcloud firestore backups list \

 --location=LOCATION \